Pzychopomp/CPSC-335-Proj2/README.md

 3. Is this evidence consistent or inconsistent with hypothesis 1?
 Justify your answer.

 This evidence is consistent with hypothesis 1 stating that polynomial time dynamic program programming algorithms are more efficient than exponential- time exhaustive search algorithms that solves the same problem.
 We know that the dynamic programming algorithm has a polynomial time complexity of O(n^3) while the other algorithm has an exponential time complexity of O(2(n^2)).
 Looking at the time complexity as the input size gradually increases, we see that the dynamic algorithm will be faster than the exhaustive algorithm.

-4. Is this evidence consistent or inconsistent with hypothesis 2?
-Justify your answer.

-# II.
-Create video demo for a running implementation format is same as Project 1